arquisito/modal-draggable-chat-gpt/README.md

 ## Installation

-1. Run `pip install -r requirements.txt` to install all necessary dependencies.
+1. Run `sudo git clone (link)` to clone this repository.
-2. Replace the openai_api with your OpenAI API key inside of `app.py` file.
+2. In the directory for this repository, run `pip install -r requirements.txt` to install all necessary dependencies.
-3. Run `flask --app app run --host 0.0.0.0 --debug` from the main directory of this project.
+3. Replace the openai_api with your OpenAI API key inside of `app.py` file.

-This project will be dockerized in the future.
+4. Run `flask --app app run --host 0.0.0.0 --debug` from the main directory of this project.